-The Seed Collection is a joint project of the Austin Public Library and the Central Texas Seed Savers (formerly the Central Texas Seed Library), a grassroots group of seed savers, gardeners, horticulturists and social activists that coalesced around the idea of establishing a repository and exchange system for seeds of land race, heirloom, locally adapted and native varieties of fruits and vegetable and other useful plants in Central Texas region.
+The Seed Collection is a joint project of the Austin Public Library and the Central Texas Seed Savers, a grassroots group of seed savers, gardeners, horticulturists and social activists that coalesced around the idea of establishing a repository and exchange system for seeds of land race, heirloom, locally adapted and native varieties of fruits and vegetable and other useful plants in Central Texas region.
 The Seed Collection is housed in the classic card catalog cabinet located in the northwest corner of the Austin Central Library's 6th floor.
-Everyone is welcome to "check out" and "return" seeds from the collection.
+Everyone is welcome to "check out" and "return" seeds from the collection and attend free programs on related topics.
 If you have more questions about this project, feel free to contact the Central Texas Seed Savers or Ask a Librarian.

 The Seed Library has taken root!